buter-brod/edu_telegram_bot/README.md

 !go_msg

 thanks to:

 telebot lib

-Nadia & Anya - the english teachers who helped with testing all the way.
+Nadia & Anya - the brilliant english teachers, authors of the original idea and lots of help with testing the app.